telekom-mms/sectpmctl/README.md

 #### Secure Boot preparations

-Your BIOS has to be in Secure Boot Setup Mode.
+Your BIOS has to be in Secure Boot Clear Mode.
 That means that your BIOS need to have Secure Boot enabled and that all keys are cleared.
-You can do so by entering your BIOS, enabling Secure Boot, and finding inside the Secure Boot section the button to "Clear all keys".
+You can do so by entering your BIOS, enabling Secure Boot, and finding inside the Secure Boot section the button to `Clear all keys`.
+Set a BIOS administrator password as well.

 We never came across a BIOS which does not offer a way to enter Secure Boot Setup Mode.
-If your BIOS supports listing all keys, after entering the setup mode, the number of keys of all databases should be zero.
-If your Secure Boot settings are grayed out, you most probably have to set a BIOS administrator first.
+If your BIOS supports listing all keys, after entering the clear mode, the number of keys of all databases should be zero.
+If your Secure Boot settings are grayed out, you most probably have to set a BIOS administrator password first.

 First check if your Secure Boot is enabled and cleared by executing these two commands: